ElFalch/friluft-night/README.md

 ![Friluft Night colour palette](https://github.com/ElFalch/friluft-night/blob/main/static/images/colour-palette/friluft-night.png "Friluft Night colour palette")

 Colours used reflect those in the default image, creating a bright, natural look.
-White is also used to make text stand out, making the website easier to use whilst being complimentary with the main colour scheme.
+White, bright blue and red are also used to make text, buttons and links stand out, making the website easier to use whilst being complimentary with the main colour scheme.

 ### Fonts